 When it comes to manufacturing plastic parts, Reaction Injection Molding (RIM) offers companies the opportunity to produce smaller quantities with a more modest upfront investment.

-Design Concepts first got to know Premold Corp, leaders in RIM manufacturing for more than 25 years, as a trusted vendor for our clients.
-Eventually, Premold also became a client of Design Concepts.
+Delve first got to know Premold Corp, leaders in RIM manufacturing for more than 25 years, as a trusted vendor for our clients.
+Eventually, Premold also became a client of Delve.

 Fast-forward a few years.
 Premold was doubling its facility size, strengthening its in-house prototyping capabilities and adding equipment to accommodate its customers’ growing needs.
 An off-the-shelf German RIM press wasn’t functioning as effectively as hoped.
 The press was over-engineered and difficult to operate and maintain.
 Shutting down the press to address these issues was decreasing productivity, frustrating operators and creating more work for maintenance technicians.

-Remembering their positive experience with Design Concepts, Premold’s team gave us a call for some additional engineering brainpower.
-“We knew all the people at Design Concepts who would be involved so we were comfortable with what they could bring to the table,” Schweitz said.
+Remembering their positive experience with Delve, Premold’s team gave us a call for some additional engineering brainpower.
+“We knew all the people at Delve who would be involved so we were comfortable with what they could bring to the table,” Schweitz said.
 “It was a smaller project that went very quickly and efficiently.”

 The rebuild took about two months, but saved countless production disruptions.
-Operators enjoy using the simpler, more straightforward press and Schweitz enjoyed his sophomore run with Design Concepts.
+Operators enjoy using the simpler, more straightforward press and Schweitz enjoyed his sophomore run with Delve.
 When asked to characterize what it’s like to work with us, he said, “High competence, easy communications, honesty and sincerity.”